wearewarhol/config-file/README.md

 ## To do

-The schema currently does not enforce that a URL is present for every component or theme configuration.
+**The schema currently does not enforce that a URL is present for every component or theme configuration.** This is supported by JSON schema and should be added ASAP.

 ## Schema